-Big Cajun II Power Plant has 15 groundwater monitoring wells, 6 of which have been polluted above federal advisory levels based on samples collected between March 10, 2010 and June 05, 2015.
-Groundwater at this site contains unsafe levels of sulfate and arsenic.Site description
+Big Cajun II Power Plant has 15 groundwater monitoring wells, 8 of which have been polluted above federal advisory levels based on samples collected between March 10, 2010 and October 17, 2017.
+Groundwater at this site contains unsafe levels of sulfate, arsenic, boron, antimony, beryllium, cadmium, cobalt, lead, mercury and thallium.Site description